visendi-labs/openai-toolgen/README.md

     Celcius = "c"
     Farenheit = "f"

-@tool
-def get_temperature(
+@tool("Call this function when the user wants to know the temperature") def get_temperature(
         location: Annotated[str, "Location to fetch the tempereature from"],
         unit: Annotated[Unit, "Temperature will be returned in this unit"] = Unit.Celcius ):
-    """Call this function when the user wants to know the temperature"""

     return { "temperature": 32, "unit": unit.value, "location": location }

 client = OpenAI()